jianxiangyu/LLM4NG/README.md

-# Using LLMs for Node Generation in Few-shot Learning on Text-Attributed Graphs
+# Leveraging Large Language Models for Node Generation in Few-Shot Learning on Text-Attributed Graphs

 ## LLM4NG